 When patients need an ultrasound, whether it's during pregnancy or for another reason, it's especially convenient to be able to have the ultrasound on site.
-The team of experienced OB/GYNs at Capital Women's Care are pleased to provide the most sophisticated tools and techniques, including saline ultrasound scans, for the convenience of their Arlington and McLean, Virginia area patients.
+The team of experienced OB/GYNs at Capital Women's Care are pleased to provide the most sophisticated tools and techniques, including saline ultrasound scans, for the convenience of their Arlington, Virginia area patients.

 When you're having an abdominal ultrasound, you need to have a full bladder.
 Drink at least two glasses of water an hour or so before the ultrasound.
 Don't drink water to the point of pain, because it's vital that you avoid voiding until your ultrasound is over.